WIFancyPants/Git/10a GitHub VS Code - Make Changes to Repo.md

 By the end of this lesson, you will be able to
 - Clone respository directly in VSCode.
 - Push local changes to GitHub with meaningful messages.
-- Create a pull request.
-- Pull changes from GitHub in VSCode.
 - Fork a repository in GitHub via VS Code

+- (adv) Create a pull request.
+- (adv) Pull changes from GitHub in VSCode.
-- Review and merge a pull request via VS Code
+- (adv) Review and merge a pull request via VS Code
-- Deploy a static webpage to GitHub Pages

 ---